GMOD/sars-cov-2-jbrowse/README.md

 ## Running from Docker

-Thanks to Michael Levy for writing much of the following.
+Thanks to Michael Levy (@mglevy) for writing much of the following.

 1) Download docker -- this is a useful way to write code so it can run many places and install appropriate dependencies that doesn't mess with code and packages already on the system.